FRIDAY, OCTOBER 28, 2016.

 INTERNATIONAL SPACE STATION & IRIDIUM FLARE SATELLITES' VISIBILITY

-For information about suitable times to see the ISS, and to download the application if you wish, go to the following admirable and authorative site :
+For information about suitable times to see the ISS, other satellites, and interesting objects, and to download the application if you wish, go to the following admirable and authorative site :

-WELCOME to JONVRAN.CO.UK, John's simple astronomy site where you will find information about what is happening in the night sky from the point of view of the United Kingdom, as well as what I hope are other interesting bits and pieces, of use to everyone.
+WELCOME to JONVRAN.CO.UK, John's simple astronomy site where you will find information about what is happening in the night sky from the point of view of SCARBOROUGH in the United Kingdom (Situated on the East Coast, midway between LONDON and EDINBURGH, and Mainland Britain) as well as what I hope are other interesting bits and pieces, of use to everyone.
 You can contact me using the form in the CONTACT area, should you wish to do so.

 Thank you so much for visiting this site.